 For example, if you’re using the term “most” to describe a group of people, you would say “most people are,” because “people” is plural.
 If you’re using the term “most” to describe a singular noun, such as “most of the cake,” you would say “most of the cake is.”

 In this example, the noun being described is “students,” which is plural, so the verb “are” is correctly used to agree with the plural noun.
-The term “most” is being used to describe the proportion of students that are absent, so the verb should agree with the noun “students.”
+The term “most” is being used to describe the proportion of absent students, so the verb should agree with the noun “students.”

 Here’re another examples: